inventwithdean/flow-match-3d-gaussian/README.md

 - Inspired by recent work on flow matching for generative modeling.
 - Thanks to the PyTorch and Matplotlib communities for their excellent tools.

-## Contact

-Feel free to reach out via GitHub issues or connect with me on [LinkedIn](https://www.linkedin.com/in/inventwithdean) for questions or collaboration opportunities!